ilyakaznacheev/cpuburn-web/README.md

-cpuburn lets you use 100% of all available cores, useful when stress-testing.
+cpuburn lets you use 100% of all available cores, useful when http-based stress-testing.

-== Installation
+## Installation

 ```bash
 go get github.com/ilyakaznacheev/cpuburn-web